CAKE-DRI/CAKE-DRI.github.io/collections/_posts/2025-05-25-A2CoS25-Poster-WHPC.md

 It’s really important to keep these challenges fresh in our minds so solutions are central to our future development.

-(Next time, we’ll bring actual cake to fuel the discussions!)
+(Next time, we’ll bring actual 🎂 to fuel the discussions!)

+Written by: Eleanor Broadway